mecha-org/mechanix-gui/services/search/README.md

 - [ ] Allow index applications from a custom directory ex: snap packages, flatpak packages.
 - [ ] While parsing desktop entry, getting single value from multiple value fields. ex: categories, keywords

-Files

-- [ ] Watch dir limit reached for /home -> we have to increase the watch limit.